adamsol/Pyxell/README.md

 -------------

 To build the documentation from source, go to the `docs` folder, run `npm install`, then `make`.
-To start a documentation server locally, install `flask` and run `server.py` in the same folder.
+To start a documentation server locally, run `pip install -r requirements.txt` and `python server.py` in the same folder.

 Alternatives